 2) Improve wear resistance and reduce wear caused by contact between implant alloy and bone and tissue;

 3) From the perspective of material processing and molding, the ultrafine grain alloy has excellent plastic deformation ability, and has superplastic characteristics, and the moldability is very good.
 The method in the study is: using ultra-fine pipe extrusion method to obtain ultra-fine grains.
-In addition, there is a dual-state structure of nano-ultrafine matrix and micro-scale dendrite β phase obtained by alloying specific smelting method.
+In addition, there is a dual-state structure of nano-ultrafine matrix and micro-scale dendrite β phase obtained by alloying specific smelting method. - Surface treatment

 In addition to the strength and modulus properties of titanium alloys, the surface wear resistance of medical implant materials also has a great impact on its service life.
 Poor wear resistance of implanted titanium alloys will cause premature wear and failure.
 The method of improving the wear resistance of implant materials generally uses surface coating.
 The traditional coating design mainly considers the biocompatibility, corrosion resistance and surface activity of the alloy, such as Al2O3 and TiO2 coatings.
 In recent years, techniques such as ion implantation, plasma spray coating, surface nitriding, and surface carburizing have been used to improve the surface hardness and wear resistance of alloys.
 Especially a diamond-like carbon (Diamond-like carbon) coating, the effect of improving alloy wear resistance is remarkable.
 In addition, the ultrafine treatment of the near-surface structure of the titanium alloy to obtain submicron or nanophase grains is also an effective way to improve the wear resistance and fatigue resistance of the material.
 For example, by adopting cyclic induction heating and quenching treatment, the “skin effect” of induction heating can be used to achieve instantaneous induction heating of the titanium alloy near the surface.